-On a brilliant November day, the students talked me into teaching outside.
+On a brilliant November day, my students talked me into teaching outside.
 So we were at an outdoor amphitheater on the Danube when I broke into the story of the professor on my Christmas card list.
 In college, I spent summers in a small town in Colorado working as a waitress at a sportsbar and restaurant.
 Waiting tables is good penance and a particular sort of training to endure life’s haters.

 A couple came in one day and we chitchatted while the wife mulled the beer list.
 The man asked what I was studying, what I wanted to do.
 He caught me in a hopeful spirit.
-I’d just taken a literature course that made me have faith in reading, in something I’d loved since childhood.
+I’d just taken a literature course that renewed my faith in reading, in something I’d loved since childhood.
 I said I might like to be an English professor one day.
 His wife gazed away and the man scoffed.
 He was himself an English professor at a nearby university and when they had one vacancy that year, they received over 200 applications.
 “So perhaps,” he recommended, “you should consider those odds.”

 The whole experience was just as vivid when I disclosed the story to my students.
 I fumed that I wanted to send him a Christmas card, a reminder of what he’d said.
 That prof went about eating his meal while my 19-year-old self had to fight to keep from crying.
-I’d never had a stranger leave me so deflated, so angry.
+I’d never had a stranger leave me so deflated, so upset.

 As I admitted my anger in the tale, I dropped my copy of “Microserfs,” the book I’d assigned.
 It fell from my hands and collapsed onto the sidewalk below me.
 My student Miloš raised his hand quickly.
 Miloš: charming and shy, kind and distracted, but this story had his attention.
 I reached down to recover the book as in his Serbian-toned English he said, “Hey, in my country, if someone is speaking and they drop something, or there’s a crash or a loud noise–that means it’s true.
 It’s really true.”